|Globes of mistletoe become more evident in the |

 There are several species native to the U.S. There are two species in Florida: the American mistletoe (P. leucarpum) found in most of the state growing mostly on oaks, and the mahogany mistletoe (P. rubrum), which only grows in the southernmost counties.
 The western mistletoes generally have fewer leaves and photosynthesize through their stems.
 The red berries and stems on the California mistletoe (P. californicum) are striking in the southwestern desserts and you would not guess that it’s related except for its hemi-parasitical habit.

 |California or mesquite mistletoe (P. californicum) is striking with its red stems and red fruit.
-It grows in the SW deserts on mesquite or acacia shrubs..|
+It grows in the SW deserts on mesquite or acacia shrubs.|

 If you think about the physics of mistletoe, it has to keep the water and nutrients flowing through its host’s xylem cells even when the host is otherwise dormant.
 Transpiration, the flow of water into the roots, up the xylem tubes, into the leaves where most of it evaporates into the air through the pores (stomata), is a passive process driven by the big suck of the evaporation from the leaves.
 Because of the complexity of the haustoria and all of their plumbing cells to keep transpiration going throughout the winter, it would follow that the mistletoe might also store some of its sugars to benefit the host plant.
 So maybe there is some symbiosis going on here–what an interesting research project that would be.
-For more information on transpiration see my post, Water Science for Gardeners.
+For more information on transpiration see my post, Water science and gardening.